 His discoveries include the rock-tomb of the Biblical Shebna and he explored and discovered several tombs in Wadi Yasul, a valley south of Jerusalem.
-He claimed that it had been used as a sort of cementery for Jerusalem in ancient periods.
-Clemont-Ganneau came to the conclusion that this valley was Azal mentioned in Zechariah 14:5 in the Bible.
-Probably his greatest success was the acquisition of Mesha-Stele, the oldest known Semitic inscription, for France, in which other European states such as the German Reich (with the support of the Ottoman Empire) were also interested, which also led to diplomatic entanglements.
+He claimed that it had been used as a sort of cemetery for Jerusalem in ancient periods.
+Clermont-Ganneau came to the conclusion that this valley was Azal mentioned in Zechariah 14:5 in the Bible.
+Probably his greatest success was the acquisition of Mesha Stele, the oldest known Semitic inscription, for France, in which other European states such as the German Reich (with the support of the Ottoman Empire) were also interested, which also led to diplomatic entanglements.
 The Bedouin tribe that found the stele broke it into several pieces in 1869, some of which were lost.
 Immediately before, Clermont-Ganneau had sent an Arab confidant to the Bedouins to make a copy of the inscription.
 This enabled Clermont-Ganneau to reconstruct the stela later on.

 Further Discoveries in Palestine

 Charles Simon Clermont-Ganneau was then also entrusted by the government with expeditions to Syria and the Red Sea.
 In 1871, he discovered a warning sign in Jerusalem that warned unauthorized persons before entering the temple and threatened them with the death penalty (she later came to Istanbul).
 During investigations for the Palestine Exploration Fund in 1874, he investigated rock tombs around Jerusalem and dug Nikopolis in Emmaus.
 He was made chevalier of the Legion of Honour in 1875.
-In the 1880s, Clemont-Ganneau served as vice-consul at Jaffa and returned to Paris as secrétaire interpréte for oriental languages.
+In the 1880s, Clermont-Ganneau served as vice-consul at Jaffa and returned to Paris as secrétaire interpréte for oriental languages.
 After being appointed consul of the first class, he accepted a position as director of the École des Langues Orientales and professor at the Collège de France.